admin-shell-io/aas-test-engines/README.md

 api.execute_tests(tests, "http://localhost:3000")
 ```

-### Checking older versions and specific profiles
+### Checking older versions and specific test suites

-By default, the `api.generate_tests` method generate test cases for version 1.0RC03 of the standard and all associated profiles.
+By default, the `api.generate_tests` method generate test cases for version 1.0RC03 of the standard and all associated test suites.
 You may want to check against older versions by passing a string containing the version to these methods.
-You can also provide a list of profiles to check against:
+You can also provide a list of test suites to check against:

 ```python
 from aas_test_tools import api